Welcoming a Puppy or Rescue Dog? Start with the Right Trainer

 Option B: Punishment-Based Teaching

 You frown and say, “Wrong again.”
-Maybe you raise your voice or take the book away.
+Maybe you raise your voice or even take the book away.
+The next time they try reading in front of you, they might be even more hesitant.
+If they get shouted at again, what happens?

-❌ They might stop reading — not because they understand, but because they’re afraid to get it wrong.
+❌ They might stop reading—because they’re afraid of getting it wrong.

 🐾 Now Imagine That’s Your Dog

 Your dog jumps up at someone.
-You can:
+You can respond in two ways:

-• Reward-Based: Teach them that sitting calmly gets a treat or praise.
+Reward-Based: Teach them that sitting calmly earns a treat or praise.

-Both might stop the jumping in the moment.
-Only one teaches what to do instead.
+Both may stop the jumping, but only one teaches what to do instead.
 Only one builds trust and confidence.

 ✅ What Is Reward-Based Dog Training?

-Also known as positive reinforcement training, this approach is based on modern learning theory — not outdated ideas about “being the alpha.”
+Also known as positive reinforcement training, this approach is based on modern learning theory—not outdated ideas about “being the alpha.”
+Reward-based trainers:

-• Reinforce behaviours like sitting calmly, walking nicely, or coming when called
+Reinforce behaviors like sitting calmly, walking nicely, or coming when called.

-It’s recommended by the RSPCA, the British Veterinary Association, and leading trainers like Chirag Patel, Sarah Fisher, and Victoria Stilwell.
+Many reputable organisations recommend this training, including the RSPCA and the British Veterinary Association.
+Leading trainers like Chirag Patel, Sarah Fisher, and Victoria Stilwell also support this method.

 🚫 What About Punishment-Based Training?